LahmerIlyas/portfoloio-ct/README.md

 - Create a bottom tab navigation with two additional tabs [done]
 - Create a screen to list monthly spending [done]
 - Create a screen to list daily calories [done]
-- Add a toggle to show only months where spending exceeded limit
+- Add a toggle to show only months where spending exceeded limit [done]
-- Add a toggle to show only days where calories exceeded limit
+- Add a toggle to show only days where calories exceeded limit [done]
-- Add a range filter option on the home screen to select date range of food entries
+- Add a range filter option on the home screen to select date range of food entries [done]

 - Do a sanity check to verify if all types are correct, the same for the database schema
 - Create snapshot testing for the components
 - Create e2e test setup for the app